AaronKutch/pianoman/README.md

 with Python3.7).
 Ignore the rest that starts with cloning `tf-end-to-end`, because it is intended only for standalone `tf-end-to-end`.

+The Python3.7 virtual environment must source the `bin/activate` binary so that all the python commands only require `python ...` instead of `python3 ...`

 In case you can't find the custom branch of `tf-end-to-end` with the "Dependencies" section required by this repository, it basically consists of setting up a virtual environment for Python3.7 from source, running `sudo apt install ffmpeg libsm6 libxext6 -y` to install obscure dependencies